DeRozan scores 25, Spurs rally from 18 down, beat Raptors

 TIP-INS

-Spurs: Playing in Toronto as a visitor for only the second time, DeRozan received loud applause when he was introduced before the game.
-Fans rose for a standing ovation when DeRozan was honored with a tribute video during a first-quarter timeout, part of Toronto’s 25th anniversary celebration.

-Raptors: Toronto is still without center Marc Gasol, who has also been out since Dec.
-18, and guard Fred VanVleet, who sat for the third straight because of a strained right hamstring.
+Raptors: Ibaka’s double-double was his career-best eighth straight. … Toronto is still without C Marc Gasol, who has also been out since Dec.
+18 because of a strained left hamstring, and G Fred VanVleet, who sat for the third straight because of a strained right hamstring.

 UP NEXT